Moyoebiere/PSIA-Digital-Methods/README.md

 This study delved into the transformation of narratives in The New York Times' coverage of racial justice and social movements across different epochs.
 Spanning from the Civil Rights Movement in the 1950s to contemporary issues, the research employed thematic, sentiment, and comparative analyses to discern language changes, perspectives, and emphasis within racial justice movements across distinct time periods.
 Utilizing a qualitative methodology, the project navigated through historical milestones, societal changes, and key events, aiming to illuminate the evolving nature of media portrayal and societal attention to racial justice issues.

 ## Background
-The study of media's portrayal of racial justice issues is situated within a broader context of societal evolution and the role of journalism in shaping public discourse.
+The study of media's portrayal of racial justice issues is situated within a broader context of societal evolution and the role of journalism in shaping public discourse (Entman, 1994).
 Over the decades, media outlets, including esteemed newspapers like The New York Times, have played a pivotal role in reflecting and sometimes influencing the dynamics of racial justice movements and their coverage.
-Understanding this trajectory involves examining historical and contemporary factors that have influenced media narratives around race and social justice.
+Understanding this trajectory involves examining historical and contemporary factors that have influenced media narratives around race and social justice (Schudson, 1989).

 ### Historical Context of Racial Justice Movements

-The 20th century witnessed significant milestones in the struggle for racial equality and civil rights.
+The 20th century witnessed significant milestones in the struggle for racial equality and civil rights (Hachten, 1996).
 Events such as the Civil Rights Movement of the 1950s and 1960s, pivotal court cases like Brown v.
 Board of Education, and the emergence of leaders like Martin Luther King Jr. marked a period of increased activism and legislative changes.
-The media, especially newspapers, played a crucial role in documenting and disseminating information about these movements, contributing to societal awareness and discourse.
+The media, especially newspapers, played a crucial role in documenting and disseminating information about these movements, contributing to societal awareness and discourse (Tuchman, 1978).

 ### Media's Role in Shaping Perceptions

-The manner in which racial justice issues were covered by the media during different periods has been subject to analysis and critique.
-Scholars and social commentators have noted shifts in language, perspectives, and editorial approaches within media coverage.
+The manner in which racial justice issues were covered by the media during different periods has been subject to analysis and critique (Entman, 1994).
 Earlier eras often saw a more segregated and limited representation of diverse voices, while contemporary media aims for more inclusive narratives that encompass various viewpoints and experiences.

 ### Challenges and Opportunities in Media Reporting